CodeforLancaster/local-datasets/README.md

 # Local Datasets
-A curated list of links to local data repositories to inspire data driven projects
+A curated list of links to local (and national but location-queryable) data repositories to inspire data driven projects

 | Data Repositories  |
 | ------------- |